dengking/Linux-OS/docs/Network/Theory/TCP/Transmission-Control-Protocol.md

 Transmission Control Protocol accepts data from a data stream, divides it into chunks, and adds a TCP header creating a **TCP segment**.
 The **TCP segment** is then [encapsulated](https://en.wikipedia.org/wiki/Encapsulation_(networking)) into an **Internet Protocol (IP) datagram**, and exchanged with peers.[[4\]](https://en.wikipedia.org/wiki/Transmission_Control_Protocol#cite_note-4)

+> NOTE: 关于TCP segment、IP datagram，参见`Network\Theory\Network-protocol-model.md`的“Unit of layer”章节。

 A TCP segment consists of a segment *header* and a *data* section.
 The TCP header contains 10 mandatory fields, and an optional extension field (*Options*, pink background in table).

 The data section follows the header.
 Its contents are the payload data carried for the application.
 The length of the data section is **not** specified in the **TCP segment header**.
 It can be calculated by subtracting the combined length of the **TCP header** and the encapsulating **IP header** from the total IP datagram length (specified in the IP header).

-> NOTE: 在IP header中指定了IP datagram，所以:
+> NOTE: 在IP header中指定了Total IP datagram length，所以:
 >
 > Length of the TCP segment data section = Total IP datagram length - Length of the **TCP header** - Length of the **IP header**